 5. CONCLUSION

 This study investigated the effects of biochar from calcined maize residues on soils chemical properties in Wassande (Adamawa-Cameroon).
 The summarized results revealed that these soils are acid (pH = 5.6) with an average CEC (11.68 cmol/kg), a moderate SEB (7.5 cmol/kg) and a good saturation rate (64.45%).
 The application of biochar at the concentrations of 10, 20 and 30% induces the improvement of the physico-chemical properties and nutrients status of the amended soils compared to the control.
-Depending of the investigation tests under maize cultivation, the study recommends the application of biochar at germination step for an optimal productivity and crops yield and enhances the use of agricultural residues in farming practices in general and in Wassande in particular.
+Depending of the investigation tests under maize cultivation, the study recommends the application of biochar at germination step for an optimal productivity and crops yield and enhancesthe use of agricultural residues in farming practices in general and in Wassande in particular.
 This would reduce the intensive use of chemical fertilizers which are much more harmful to the environment and people's health.

 References